-will sting if defending their honey stores or their queen, or if they think you are threatening their life by standing or sitting on them.
+Honeybees are equipped with a sting which they will use to defend their honey stores or their queen.
+They will also, of course, attempt to use their sting if they think you are threatening their lives by standing or sitting on them.

-It is worth noting that honeybees have a somewhat variable temperament, from extremely docile to quite tetchy.
+It is worth noting that honeybee colonies have somewhat variable temperaments, from extremely docile to quite tetchy.
 This is down to genetics: certain crosses can be hard to handle, even by experienced beekeepers.
 The good news is that honeybees almost never sting anyone who is not close to their nest/hive, so don't worry about being stung whilst gardening or walking through a field.

 You are less likely to be stung whilst honeybees are swarming than at any other time.

 Male honeybees have no sting